MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-EventLog.md

 The first command gets the 1,000 most recent entries from the System event log and stores them in the $Events variable.

-The second command uses a pipeline operator (|) to send the events in $Events to the Group-Object cmdlet, which groups the entries by the value of the Source property.
-The command uses a second pipeline operator to send the grouped events to the Sort-Object cmdlet, which sorts them in descending order, so the most frequently appearing source is listed first.
+The second command uses a pipeline operator (|) to send the events in $Events to the Group-Object cmdlet, which groups the entries by the value of the Source property sends the grouped events to the Sort-Object cmdlet, which sorts them in descending order, so the most frequently appearing source is listed first.

 Source is just one property of event log entries.
 To see all of the properties of an event log entry, pipe the event log entries to the Get-Member cmdlet.